d00503091/cs-2450-SoftwareEngineering/journal.md

 Round boxes: steps, simple processes
 Diamonds: decisision box, yes or no questions
 Box with borders: complex or external processes, represented in detail in another diagram.

+Date: 2.8.2025 Subjet: GitHub practice
+I have been working on my own on mastering GitHub as I wanted to get my PC and my laptop all synced with my files and my projects to all my CS classes.
+I still strugle when pushing and pulling because I sometimes mistake the branch I am using but I feel pretty good now.
+Chat GPT has been very helpfull to gete stuff to work.
+In like a week I will recieve my new laptop so I want to have it all working properly.
+I find GitHub just an amazing tool.

+Date 2.11.2025 Subjet: Class Today About Presentations Todays class has been super cool.
+Jeff told us so many good advice and tips to do better presentatins.
+He has done a magic trick that was crazy where he just made us pay so much attention to what he said because he proved us he knows what he is doing with that and gave a magic vibe to all the info he is giving us.
+He also told us about color meanings and emphasize stuff with size and location.
+He also tought us about conventions in presentations, cool powerpoint features and pictures tips that have a big impact in the viewers.